1996 West Bengal Legislative Assembly election: Indian National Congress

+In midst of such political instability, 2 factions developed within the state Congress unit.
+One faction led by Pranab Mukherjee was in favour of forging an electoral understanding with the Left Front in the state in order to gain their support on the national level.
+The other faction led by anti-Communist leaders like Siddharta Shankar Ray & Priya Ranjan Dasmunsi was stauchly opposed to it.
+The rivalry between these 2 groups played out in open during the 1992 elections to the post of state PCC president.
+The pro-Communist faction sided with Mukherjee's protégé, 4-time Sealdah MLA Somen Mitra, while the anti-Communist faction sided with Ray's protégé, state Youth Congress president & South Kolkata MP Mamata Banerjee.
+Mukherjee played a decisive role in ensuring Mitra's victory in this election by having Banerjee's main supporter Ray sent out of the state as India's ambassador to the US at that time.
+Somen Mitra's and Mamata Banerjee's factions continued to fight over the choice of candidates to be fielded.
+Banerjee played an important role in rallying public support for the party & fielding many new faces from the Youth Congress as the party's candidate.

 The Congress leader Adhir Ranjan Chowdhury contested the Nabagram seat from jail, being imprisoned on murder charges.
 His speeches were recorded from prison and played at campaign meetings.

 The Indian National Congress and the Jharkhand Mukti Morcha had entered into alliance.

+Seat Allotment

 Results

 The Left Front won the election, entering into government for a fifth consecutive term.
 Winning 203 out of 294 seats, the 1996 election represented the first major electoral set-back for the Left Front since its foundation.
 The electoral losses were primarily felt in Calcutta and the industrial areas, and nine incumbent Left Front ministers failed to get re-elected.
 All JD candidates finished in second place and RCPI lost its representation in the assembly.
 However, in terms of votes the Left Front and the five JD candidates got 18,143,795 votes (49.3%).
 Jyoti Basu's fifth Left Front government was sworn in, with 48 ministers representing all 13 districts of the state.